St Ann's riots: 30th of August

 The following week a larger crowd of around 4,000 gathered due to the events of last week.

 6th of September

 A smaller crowd gathered the next week.
 A battle between Afro-Caribbean tenants in the upper floors of a house and Whites on the ground occurred.
+In total, 4,500 people had participated in the disturbances to some extent.